sajmoni/alchemy/template/folder/README.md

 })
 ```

-TODO: Link to `prism`

 ---

 ### Plop

-With [plop](https://github.com/plopjs/plop) you can create new files from the command line.
+With [`plop`](https://github.com/plopjs/plop) you can create new files from the command line.

 ```
-yarn create
+yarn plop
 ```

 ---